stephenjohnlimb/gradlekafka/README.md

 [application.properties](src/main/resources/application.properties) file.
 But DevOps guys aren't going squirrel around inside the jar to alter that!

-What we need to do is make the most of where Spring-Boot pick up the [application.properties](src/main/resources/application.properties) from; it is aware that is might need to just look on the file system first and use those values.
+What we need to do is make the most of where Spring-Boot picks up the [application.properties](src/main/resources/application.properties) from; it is aware that is might need to just look on the file system first and use those values.

 So we can make the most of the Kubernetes `configMap` and map a volume in so that it looks like